rey/junior-front-end-developer-test/README.md

 1. Use of a responsive framework
 2. Use of typeface libraries
-3. Improve the web page's usability
+3. Improve the web page's usability and make it visually pleasing

 ## If going down the HAML/SASS route then here's how to get started